 All children are encouraged to read most evenings; in the Early Years Foundation Stage and KS1, parents and helpers write comments in reading records; as children move into KS2, they are required to maintain their own records and to keep an ongoing journal of thoughts and reflections about their books.
 We encourage children to read a range of fiction and non-fiction material.

-Homework is given for specific age groups as follows:
+In addition to Reading and a weekly reflection, Homework is given for specific age groups as follows:

 Reception Read Write Inc homework (practice handwriting/sounds sheets)

 - Y1 Sounds/handwriting linked to Read Write Inc. phonics